shobbydun/sque_pay/README.md

-# sque_pay java  based prograam with firebase authentication and database aid.
+# sque_pay java  based program with firebase authentication and database aid.
 A user logs in or sign up
 scans Item in the Add item button
-The added item goes to Myy items button where the total is calculated and saved to the firebase deatabase My cart button user acquires good by searching them either by code or name Remove button deletes items
+The added item goes to Myy items button where the total is calculated and saved to the firebase database My cart button user acquires good by searching them either by code or name Remove button deletes items